datakind/edvise-ui/README.md

 When deploying to dev, make sure to also check the outcome of the associated migration job in Cloud Run > Jobs.

+### General Notes

+You can set lifecycle rules for a given GCS bucket similar to setting CORS policies.
+The rules have actions and conditions, whereby the actions will be taken once all the conditions are met.